Tag Archives: history channel

 As an afterthought, some of you might be happier viewing the streaming episodes on Amazon or History.
 If you do the math, you might find it a better deal.

-Yes, it is a reality TV show, but at least, they are civil and forego dramatizing their flaws like the Kardashians.
-Most would say this is one of the best reality shows and is rated the top show on the History channel.
-They set a nice example of how to treat other people where they are pleasant to each other and help each other.
+Yes, it is a reality TV show, but at least they are civil and forego dramatizing their flaws like the Kardashians.
+Most would say this is one of the best reality shows and the top show on the History Channel.
+They set a nice example of how to treat others, being pleasant to one another and helping each other.

 The show takes a look inside one of the last American frontiers when Troy and the other swampers go on a 30-day alligator hunt, avoiding flood water and outwitting the smartest gators.
 Swamp hunters fight massive alligators and Mother Nature and journey into previously unknown, hostile areas of the swamp.
 Shrewd gators try to outwit the hunters’ new methods of capturing their prey.
 Whether using new indigenous bait, old decoys or employing a primitive alternative to the modern hook, these hunters constantly adjust their tactics to catch and fill their tags.

-The series brings up questions that are hard to answer, though You have contemplate the ancients were more technologically advanced than we are today, or they had help.
-Unless we know where the technology they used is located because we don’t have it today.
-These points are hard to determine, and are some of the questions that come up.
-That is way the show is out of the ordinary.
+The series raises questions that are hard to answer, though you have to consider whether the ancients were more technologically advanced than we are today, or whether they had help.
+Unless we know where the technology they used is located, because we don’t have it today, these points are hard to determine, and they are among the questions that come up.
+That is why the show is out of the ordinary.

-You get a chance to explore the fascinating chance that ancient aliens formed our history.
-According to the series, humans have told stories about beings with super-human strength since the man could pain on walls.
+You get a chance to explore the fascinating idea that ancient aliens formed our history.
+According to the series, humans have told stories about beings with superhuman strength since humans could paint on walls.

-The series introduces ideas like tales about Zeus, Thor and Hanuman and even contemporary subjects like Superman and Batman and more helped form the world we live in today.
-Did these tales originated from oral legends about extraterrestrials?
+The series introduces ideas like tales about Zeus, Thor and Hanuman and even contemporary subjects like Superman and Batman and more, which helped form the world we live in today.
+Did these tales originate from oral legends about extraterrestrials?
 Whether you believe it or not, it is fun to speculate.

-Another good aspect about the set is the special features like English subtitles for the hearing impaired, 3 discs, 12 episodes and no extras.
+Another good aspect of the set is the special features, such as English subtitles for the hearing-impaired, 3 discs, 12 episodes and no extras.

-Altogether, the complete package is over 44 hours and some content overlaps from disc to disc.
-The whole set could be organized better, and not so annoying while I try to come to terms of the flow from one disc to the next.
-The mixture of documentaries along with episodes from The History Channel series offer lot of views on both World Wars, but realize the product is a collection of distinct productions and not an epic told as a story from beginning to end.
+Altogether, the complete WWI and WWII package is over 44 hours and some content overlaps from disc to disc.
+The whole set could be better organized and less annoying, and I’m still trying to come to terms with the flow from one disc to the next.
+The mixture of documentaries along with episodes from The History Channel series offers a lot of views on both World Wars, but realize the product is a collection of distinct productions and not an epic told as a story from beginning to end.
 With that, don’t let the time, over 44 hours, allude you to the idea that each distinct disc covers all aspects of these two Great Wars.
 There was no way I could watch the entire set in order to review the product.
-I did catch some of the episodes and here are my thoughts.
+I did catch some of the episodes, and here are my thoughts.

 Foremost, I found the discs had advertisements for other History Channel programs.
-I wish it was an option instead of the trailers coming on right at the beginning of the disc.
-Sure, I fast forward, but it bugged me.
+I wish it were an option instead of the trailers coming on right at the beginning of the disc.
+Sure, I fast-forward, but it bugged me.
 Here are some of the programs I had an opportunity to view.

 The World Wars, a three-part mini-series, is well worth my time and energy to watch.
 The series has a pretty decent overview of WWI and WWII told just about entirely through analysis of some key figures, including MacArthur, Stalin, Hitler, Churchill and Mussolini.
-The acting and production is appealing.
+The acting and production are appealing.
 More vintage footage would make the series even better.
 The bonus content makes up for the lack of vintage footage.
 Characters have in depth overview of such notables as FDR, Truman, Hitler, Truman, Churchill, and Eisenhower.
-The feature is presented as a discussion by the panel of historians and professors who also contributed to the main program.
+The feature is presented as a panel discussion featuring historians and professors who also contributed to the main program.
 They hold their discussions while clips from the program are shown.

-75 Years of WWII is also a two disc set with disc one containing D-Day material is worth watching, but disc two is nowhere near in comparison.
+75 Years of WWII is also a two-disc set, with disc one containing D-Day material worth watching, but disc two is nowhere near as good.

-The Color of War is close to ten hours long and is probably the best program out of the whole package.
-The program takes a unique turn and offers an honest view of the civilians and home front.
+The Color of War is close to 10 hours long and is probably the best program in the whole package.
+The program takes a unique turn and offers an honest view of the civilians and the home front.
 There is a lot of vintage footage and color film.
-There is however lots of battle footage that incorporates violent imagery.
-If you are faint at heart this set might be difficult to view.
+There is, however, a lot of battle footage that incorporates violent imagery.
+If you are faint of heart, this set might be difficult to view.
 Peter Coyote does a fine job narrating the whole series.

-WWII In Space is a different approach to the Great Wars with a visual presentation incorporating many maps and CG animations, more than any documentary.
+WWII in Space takes a different approach to the Great Wars, with a visual presentation that incorporates many maps and CG animations, more than any documentary.
 The visuals keep the geography in proportion to the size of the planet we live on.
-I like that because it gives me an idea of how the world is influence by the both wars.
+I like that because it gives me an idea of how the world is influenced by both wars.